rodriguezjl-web/Scratch/Hello World.md

 # HELLO WORLD!
 (SCRATCH)

 ## Description
 This is a project in which a cat says "Hello World" when the program is ran.
 This was created to learn the fundamentals of programming and the Scratch language.
-This project aas created for Havard's CS50 Introduction to Programming Course.
+This project was created for Havard's CS50 Introduction to Programming Course.

 ## Tech Stack
 - Scratch